 The Malliouhana put Anguilla on the luxury travel map.
 It set a new bar for future five-star hotels and resorts.

 While we never stayed here, Malliouhana's General Manager did invite our family for a special tour of Anguilla's classic charming resort.
 It was a step back in time.
 While a little long in the tooth, its Caribbean elegance, sensational views and large, high-ceilinged rooms won us over.

 Have you had a delightful experience at an Anguilla hotel or an Anguilla resort?
 Which is your favorite?

 The oldest, and most classic Caribbean luxury resort, it closed in 2012 and sold to Auberge Resorts.
 For one year and a half the hotel closed while the crew worked hard to bring Malliouhana back to its former life.

 November 1st 2014, they threw open their doors.
 The verdict?
 The Grand Dame is back!

 More on Malliouhana, an Auberge Resort.

 While Anguilla is famous for its expensive resorts, villas and restaurants, the truth is that you can vacation here quite cheaply.
 Excellent meals at local restaurants, generally inland off the beach, will run about $10-$15 per person.
 And the hotels?

 There are numerous cheap inns, guest houses and hotels, some even right on the beach.
 Carimar Beach Club, Shoal Bay Villas, Paradise Cove, Lloyd's Guest House and others all offer top value.
+Many of them make for excellent conference hotels, too, including La Vue and Paradise Cove.
 For more information and our top recommendation...